This section covers the basics of how to download and install TomoPy.

 $ conda install -c conda-forge tomopy

-This will install TomoPy from the conda-forge channel.
-Conda should also handle installing all of the dependencies.
+This will install TomoPy and all the dependencies from the conda-forge channel.

 Sometimes an adventurous user may want to get the source code, which is always more up-to-date than the one provided by Conda (with more bugs of course!).